-- Hold your baby facing down with your hand under her belly and her head on your forearm.
+- Hold your baby facing down with your hand under their belly and their head on your forearm.
 It's called a football hold.

 - Put your baby in a wearable carrier.

 - Swaddle your baby in a blanket or swaddling wrap.

-- Put your baby in a baby swing or take her for a walk in a stroller.
+- Put your baby in a baby swing or take them for a walk in a stroller.

 - Put your baby in a car seat and drive, as long as you are awake enough to drive safely.

 4. Use Soothing Noises

 - Use an app that produces white noise -- or a vacuum or fan -- in your baby's room.

 - Sing or make a shushing sound directly into your baby's ear.